 “Here is the simple but powerful rule… always give people more than they expect to get.” - Nelson Boswell

 Let’s use the American company Zappos.com as an example.
-The company has grown to be a $1 billion a year company in 10 years by making its customer service exceptional.
+The company has grown to be a $1 billion a year company in 10 years (as at 2009) by making its customer service exceptional.
+See its cool acquisition story in our Hungry Tech giants slider.

 “One of the most important principles of success is developing the habit of going the extra mile.” - Napoleon Hill